-During the summer, join refuge staff for our sea turtle talk.
-Typically the refuge offers summer canoe tours, but there are no canoe tours in 2022.
+During the summer, join refuge staff for our sea turtle talk or a canoe tour!

 Pea Island National Wildlife Refuge offers three trails that are open year-round during daylight hours.
 The two wildlife trails have several elevated platforms for wildlife viewing.
 All trails are relatively flat; the North Pond Wildlife Trail is wheelchair-accessible.

 Other Facilities in the Complex

 The refuge is managed as part of the Coastal North Carolina National Wildlife Refuge Complex.
 A National Wildlife Refuge Complex is an administrative grouping of two or more refuges, wildlife management areas or other refuge conservation areas that are primarily managed from a central office location.
 Refuges are grouped into a complex structure structure